pungentee/os_kfkz/Labs/n8/README.md

 ## Conclusion

-During this practical work, the student gained hands-on experience managing system data and network configurations in the Linux operating system using the Bash command-line interface.
-The tasks included exploring the /proc filesystem, analyzing log files, using network tools like ifconfig, ping, and dig, and applying the cal command to handle files, enhancing skills in system administration and troubleshooting.
+We gained practical experience in managing system data and network configurations in Linux using the Bash command-line interface.
+We explored the /proc filesystem, analyzed log files, and used network tools like ifconfig, ping, and dig.
+Working with commands like cal helped us better understand system administration and troubleshooting, enhancing our skills in Linux system management.